 The AMUN Secretariat is made up of college students, graduate students and professionals from a variety of fields.
 All staff are highly experienced in Model UNing, both as Representatives and staff members at previous AMUN simulations or other Model UN Conferences.
-Staff members serve as the equivalent of the United Nations Secretariat.
-Secretariat members will chair the Committees, serve as Simulation Directors, Rapporteurs and Special Rapporteurs, direct the International Press Delegation and International Court of Justice, and run the Home Government, Delegate Services, Conference Services and Executive Office.
+Secretariat members will chair the Committees, serve as Simulation Directors, Rapporteurs and Special Rapporteurs, direct the International Press Delegation and International Court of Justice, and run the Home Government, Delegate Services, Conference Services and Executive Offices.
 Secretariat Members will be able to answer any questions that Representatives or faculty members have about AMUN, or direct them to someone who will be able to answer their questions.